mrc-ide/DRpower/README.md

 # DRpower
-Sample size calculation and power analysis for drug- and diagnostic resistance studies.
+Sample size estimation and power analysis for drug- and diagnostic resistance studies.